 You then have the option of deviating from the default OS, release, and kernel.
 When ready, press 'Go'.

-While a node is deploying its status will change to Deploying.
+Once a node has finished deploying its status will change to Deployed 'OS' (e.g. 'Deployed Ubuntu 16.04 LTS').